2019 SOCIAL JUSTICE FELLOWSHIP

 According to UN Women, globally, more than one in three women experiences gender-based violence.
 In UN Office on Drugs and Crime found that Hong Kong, along with Japan, has the world’s highest rate of female homicide victims, at 52.9%.
 The health, financial and social costs of gender-based violence go beyond just those directly affected by it, causing insecurity and loss of productivity in communities.

 Gender-based violence is violence that occurs because of normative role expectations associated with gender.
 Those affected by it are overwhelmingly women and girls, but it can also occur among people of other genders, including men and boys.
 In Hong Kong, as much or even more than in other places, it has gone largely unaddressed because of a culture of silence, permissiveness and denial.
 Yet, Hongkongers have started raising their voices and - among them - some community leaders who strive for a more gender equal Hong Kong.

-(Read our full statement on the fellowship theme choice, in English and Chinese, below)
+Read our full English and Chinese statement on the fellowship theme choice here.

 What does the fellowship include?

 Fellows will attend eight interactive and dynamic group workshops designed to gain clarity on what they want to change and better understanding of strategies to make that change happen.